HsiangHung/Machine_Learning_Note/Ensemble/Boosting/README.md

 Here is the deeper description about LighGBM (best-first) and XGboost (depth-fist):

 If you grow the full tree, best-first (leaf-wise) and depth-first (level-wise) will result in the same tree.
 The difference is in the order in which the tree is expanded.
 Since we don't normally grow trees to their full depth, order matters: application of early stopping criteria and pruning methods can result in very different trees.
 Because leaf-wise chooses splits based on their contribution to the global loss and not just the loss along a particular branch, it often (not always) will learn lower-error trees "faster" than level-wise.
 I.e. for a small number of nodes, leaf-wise will probably out-perform level-wise.
 As you add more nodes, without stopping or pruning they will converge to the same performance because they will literally build the same tree eventually [[Data Science: Decision trees: leaf-wise (best-first) and level-wise tree traverse]][Decision trees: leaf-wise (best-first) and level-wise tree traverse].

+**LightGBM grows trees leaf-wise (best-first).
+It will choose the leaf with max delta loss to grow.
+Holding number of leaf fixed, leaf-wise algorithms tend to achieve lower loss than level-wise algorithms.
+However, the leaf-wise growth may be over-fitting if not used with the appropriate parameters.** [[Tao Lin]][Light GBM model vs XGBoost Model Parameter Tuning and Examples]

 ### Advantages of Light GBM: